painellope/BRZ-2017/CAN Decoding/Trying to Wrap My Head Around CANBUS Frames.md

 >    <frames baseId="0x141"> <!-- same as baseId="321"-->
 > ```

+## **value 'targetId' attribute**
+This attribute links the frame to whatevery RealDash value you want, RPM, Fuel Level, Headlight Status etc..
+The **targetId="37"** writes whatever value the CAN frame specifies to RealDash's RPM input.
+Check out the full listing of [RealDash targetIds](www.realdash.net/manuals/targetid.php).

 ## **value 'name' (optional to targetId)**
 Instead of mapping the value to existing RealDash input, **name** attribute can be used to create new input into RealDash *ECU Specific* category.
 Name attribute is used only if **targetId** is not present in command.
 Example:
 ```